dscpesu/resume-latex/README.md

 ## 📬 Connect with Us

-If you have any questions or need support, feel free to reach out to us at **your@email.com**.
+If you have any questions or need support, feel free to reach out to us at **dsc@pes.edu**.

 <p align="center">
   <a href="https://dscpesu.com">